Manitoba History: The Life and Work of Reverend Harry Lehotsky

 Harry had a very special relationship with each of his sons.
 Virginia recalls how he never once missed a basketball game.
 It was his goal to raise his sons to be strong, independent men, and to find their own niche in life.
 While Virginia admits that she sometimes worried about raising her sons in the West End, she is also so appreciative of the many lessons that it has taught them.
 Despite facing certain challenges, they have developed an understanding of diversity and conflict resolution.
 For Harry, there was no other place he could live.
 He simply could not justify working to rebuild and sustain a community, and not residing in it.
 He could not accept any form of hypocrisy.

 Virginia did often feel that Harry took on a lot of responsibility, but she never once stopped him.
 She always knew that Harry could handle whatever he took on.
 She, like many others, admired his passion for social justice.

 Mathew Lehotsky is currently finishing his degree in Actuarial Science at the University of Manitoba, planning to graduate in 2007.
-Brandon and Jared only graduated from high school in 2006, but Brandon is interested in education, and Jared is interested in construction.
+Brandon and Jared only graduated from high school in 2006, but Brandon is interested in construction, and Jared is interested in education.
 Virginia Lehotsky always thought that her sons would move away from the West End neighbourhood.
 However, the three sons have recently purchased the house next door, which is the last house being renovated by Lazarus Housing.
 Despite the challenges faced in the West End, Harry’s sons have remained faithful to the neighbourhood, about which their father cared so much.

 The Beginning of the End